 EYFS – Ribblesdale, Swaledale

-However, our curriculum is much broader and more balanced.
-It is derived from the children’s own lines of enquiry, context, culture, engagement level and needs.
-We match a wide range of engaging texts to each week’s theme.
+However, our curriculum is much richer and personal to our children at our school.
+In a daily and weekly context, it is driven using the children’s own lines of enquiry, context, culture, engagement level and needs.
 Our curriculum planning incorporates seasonal changes and also celebrations from across our wonderfully diverse global communities.
-All of our rich curriculum content is underpinned by our practitioners continually reflecting on the different rates at which children develop and adjusting our practice appropriately.
+We want to maximise our children’s Understanding of the World and provide them with a rich vocabulary in which to describe what they know.
+Our curriculum is aligned with the whole school termly themes and the curriculum subject vertical progression knowledge strands have been mapped from our Nursery stage to Year 6.
+All of our rich EYFS curriculum content is underpinned by our practitioners continually reflecting on the different rates at which children develop and adjusting our practice appropriately.

 Three characteristics of effective teaching and learning are:

 - playing and exploring – where children investigate and experience things, and ‘have a go’

 - active learning – where children concentrate and keep on trying if they encounter difficulties, and enjoy achievements

 - creating and thinking critically – where children have and develop their own ideas, make links between ideas, and develop strategies for doing things

 Therefore, our EYFS@RMS curriculum is planned very much ‘in the moment’, to maximise learning opportunities ‘for all’.